Supporting new languages

 - Test your grammar, to ensure it is able to parse real-life language files.

 - Write a few parse tree visitors.
 Some visitors will compute metrics such as executable lines, while others will enforce coding rules.
-A dozen or so visitors is sufficient for an initial release.
+A dozen or so visitors are sufficient for an initial release.

 - Write a scanner Sensor, in a SonarQube plugin, to launch the visitors.